junaidkhan1723/E-Commerece-Website/README.md

 <h1>🛒 React E-Commerce Website (Work in Progress)</h1>

 <h2>Author: junaidkhan1723</h2>

-This is a modern e-commerce web application currently under development, built with React.
-It fetches product data from the DummyJSON API, allowing users to browse products, add them to a shopping cart, and navigate across pages like login, features, and customer support.
+<strong>This is a modern e-commerce web application currently under development, built with React.
+It fetches product data from the DummyJSON API, allowing users to browse products, add them to a shopping cart, and navigate across pages like login, features, and customer support.</strong>

 ---